Sophie Esterházy

-Sophie Esterházy-Liechtenstein (Vienna, 5 September 1798 – Vienna, 27 June 1869), was an Austrian courtier.
-She served as Oberhofmeisterin (mistress of the Robes) to Empress Elisabeth of Austria in 1854-1862.
+Princess Sophie Marie Josepha of Liechtenstein, Countess Esterházy von Galántha (5 September 1798 – 27 June 1869), was an Austrian noblewoman and Imperial court official.
+As the daughter of Johann I Joseph, Prince of Liechtenstein, she was a princess of Liechtenstein by birth.
+Born and raised in Vienna, she was selected to serve in the Austrian imperial court as Oberhofmeisterin (mistress of the Robes) to Empress Elisabeth of Austria from 1854 to 1862.

 Early life

 Princess Sophie Marie Josepha von und zu Liechtenstein was born as third daughter of Johann I Joseph, Prince of Liechtenstein and his wife, Landgravine Josepha of Fürstenberg-Weitra.